winitzki/scall/tutorial/programming_dhall.md

 Dhall can still perform iterative or recursive processing of numerical data, lists, trees, or other user-defined recursive data structures.

 The termination guarantee does _not_ mean that Dhall programs could never exhaust the memory or could never take too long to evaluate.
-As Dhall supports arbitrary-precision integers, it is possible to write a Dhall program that runs a loop with an extremely large number of iterations.
+As Dhall supports arbitrary-precision integers, it is possible to write a "rogue" Dhall program that runs a loop with an extremely large number of iterations, or  creates a  data structure consuming   petabytes of memory.
-It is also possible to come up with short Dhall expressions creating data structures that consume terabytes or petabytes of memory.
-We will see some examples of such "rogue expressions" later in this book.
+We have already seen examples of such rogue expressions.

 However, it is improbable that a programmer creates a rogue expression by mistake while implementing ordinary tasks in Dhall.
 A malicious adversary could try to inject such expressions into Dhall programs.
 To mitigate that possibility, Dhall implements strict guardrails on external imports.

-### Overview of the standard library ("prelude")
+### Overview of the standard library (the "Prelude")

-Dhall's [standard library](https://prelude.dhall-lang.org) has a number of modules containing utility functions.
+Dhall's [Prelude](https://prelude.dhall-lang.org) has a number of modules containing utility functions.

-The library functions are mostly organized in subdirectories whose names indicate the main type with which the functions work.
+The library functions are   organized in subdirectories whose names indicate the main type with which the functions work.
 So, functions in the `Bool` subdirectory are for working with the `Bool` type, functions in the `List` subdirectory work with lists, and so on.

-All built-in Dhall functions have the corresponding standard library functions (just for the purpose of clean re-export).
-For example, the built-in function `Date/show` has the corresponding standard library code exported at `https://prelude.dhall-lang.org/Date/show` (which just calls the built-in function).

-In addition, there are subdirectories such as `Function` and `Operator` that do not correspond to a specific type but are collections of general-purpose utilities.

 Library functions for working with `Natural` and `Integer` numbers include functions such as `Natural/lessThan`, `Integer/lessThan`, and so on.
 Functions for working with lists include `List/map`, `List/filter`, and other utility functions.

+All built-in Dhall functions have the corresponding standard library functions (just for the purpose of clean re-export).
+For example, the built-in function `Date/show` is also exported as `https://prelude.dhall-lang.org/Date/show` (which just calls the built-in function).

+In addition, there are  modules such as `Function` and `Operator` that do not correspond to a specific type but are collections of general-purpose utilities.

 All those functions are implemented through Dhall built-ins.
 To keep the language simpler, Dhall has only a small number of built-in functions.